standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 ## How to test

-* Ask someone in a similar role at another organization if they could reuse the codebase and what that would entail.
+* Confirm that someone in a similar role at another organization if they could reuse the codebase and what that would entail.
+* Confirm that the codebase can run without using any proprietary or non-open licensed code or services.
-* Codebase is in use by multiple parties or in multiple contexts.
+* Check that the codebase is in use by multiple parties or in multiple contexts.
-* For each commit, reviewers verify that content does not include situation-specific data such as hostnames, personal and organizational data, or tokens and passwords.
+* Check that the codebase files and commit history do not include situation-specific data.

 ## Policy makers: what you need to do